bagrounds/obsidian-github-publisher-sync/content/books/rapport.md

   - Don't tell people how to solve their problems or offer advice.
 - People are the best experts on their own problems.
   - Ask them about their situation and goals and help them identify their own solutions.
+- All things in moderation: aim for fluidity in conversation.
+- Learning starts with self awareness.
+  - Identify your own animal archetypical behaviors.
+- Consider power relations.
+  - Sometimes it's better to approach a lion as a mouse, rather than another lion.
+Which role aligns most naturally?

 ## 👂 HEAR Principles
 - Honesty